farmera/sare_grant/spectral_indices.md

 ![](img/ndvi-pixel-scale.png)
 ###### Figure 2.
 Scaling up.

-In summary, each pixel in the final vegetation index has a value representing a number between 0 and 1.
+In summary, each pixel of the final vegetation index has a value representing a number between 0 and 1.
 The strength of that value is used to infer a physical property, in this case the relative amount of photosynthesis occurring at that specific pixel point on the ground.
 NDVI and other index values are 'dimensionless' meaning that the physical values from which they originate cancel one another out (when taking the ratio).
 In other words NDVI and other forms of vegetation index do not purport to measure a actual physical quantity.
-At best they may only _infer_ one.
+At best they only _infer_ one.